Javadio/Discrete_sheet_impedance/README.md

 # Files
 -------------------------------------------------------------------------------------
-optim8GHz.m contains information on the MultiStart optimization framwwork to generate required ${Z_{1...K}}$. check8GHz.m file contains information on the calculation of the harmonic amplitude scattered from the periodic metasurface.
+optim8GHz.m contains information on the MultiStart optimization framework to generate required ${Z_{1...K}}$. check8GHz.m file contains information on the calculation of the harmonic amplitude scattered from the periodic metasurface.

 # References
 -------------------------------------------------------------------------------------